hideya/langchain-google-genai-ex/GOOGLE_OFFICIAL_FIX_COMPATIBILITY.md

 # Technical Analysis: Why LangChain.js Can't Use Google's Official MCP Schema Fix

-> **📅 Research Date**: This analysis is based on research conducted on August 31, 2025, examining Google's GenAI SDK v1.7.0+, LangChain.js v0.2.16, and related packages.
+> **📅 Research Date**: This analysis is based on research conducted on September 2, 2025, examining Google's GenAI SDK v1.7.0+, LangChain.js v0.2.16, and comprehensive testing of schema compatibility solutions.
 Given the rapid evolution of both ecosystems, please verify current versions and compatibility status.

 ## Executive Summary

 Google has officially solved the Gemini API schema compatibility issues with MCP tools in their new **Google GenAI SDK** (`@google/genai`) through the `mcpToTool()` function.
 However, LangChain.js users cannot benefit from this fix due to fundamental architectural differences between the two systems.

-This document explains the technical reasons behind this limitation and why bridge solutions like `@hideya/langchain-google-genai-ex` remain necessary.
+**Additionally, our research reveals that even manual schema transformations are unreliable** due to LangChain's internal processing pipeline.
+This document explains both the technical reasons behind Google's integration limitations and why bridge solutions like `@hideya/langchain-google-genai-ex` remain the most reliable approach.

 ## Background: The Schema Compatibility Problem